Applicants must be 21 years of age or older and a U.S. citizen.

 - Contact information (email address, USPS mailing address, phone numbers)

-- The deadline for submissions for the third biennial National Choreography Competition is February 13, 2015.
+- Application submissions closed as of February 13, 2015.
 Applicants will be notified of the decision by April 1, 2015

 - The winner will create a new work for WMU dancers and receive the $5,000 prize